 In a state where walleye is king, many Minnesota anglers think of it as the walleye opener.
 But in fact, the May 9, 2020 is the season opener for a number of species that reside in Minnesota waters, including northern pike, trout, and—in some areas of the state—bass.
 The season for sunfish, crappies, perch, channel catfish and a few less popular species is always open.

-For more information on fishing in Minnesota, on opening weekend or any other time, visit the Explore Minnesota fishing page, or find rules, regulations and more details on fishing seasons at mndnr.gov/fishing.
+For more information on fishing in Minnesota, on opening weekend or any other time, learn more about fishing in Minnesota, or find rules, regulations and more details on fishing seasons at mndnr.gov/fishing.

 James Riemermann is a retired writer and editor.
 Raised in St. Paul, he's a city boy who feels more at home in the woods.
 Sitting by a campfire on the shore of a quiet north woods lake is his idea of paradise.